feizc/DreamBooth-v2/README.md

-# Personalizing Text-to-Image Generation with Multimodal Inversion
+# Multimodal Inversion

+## What does this repo do?
-As original text inversion struggles with learning precise shapes for objective, here we introduce to use learnable image latents to help make a better detail controling.
+We aim to personalize text-to-image generation with multimodal inversion As original text inversion struggles with learning precise shapes for objective, here we introduce to use additional learnable image latents to help make a better detail controling.

 We make the following points:
 1. Randomness: learn the mean and variance of image latents, and sample an image latents each time;